 If you're on a budget, then Ben Q is the way to go with its 27-inch LED-lit monitor.
 It features a 2560x1440 resolution, which competes with any of the top monitors in its class, and its IPS panel gives it excellent viewing angles.
 If you're jumping back and forth between desks and need to be constantly referencing the screen, you'll have a much better time without having to look at it head-on.

 Thunderbolt 3 vs. USB-C

 USB-C and Thunderbolt 3 both utilize the same reversible port, which can lead to a lot of confusion surrounding the two protocols.
 While a USB-C port and Thunderbolt 3 port look the same, Thunderbolt 3 has some extra hardware compared to the more widely-adopted USB-C. The biggest and most significant difference is that Intel developed Thunderbolt 3.
 It offers high-bandwidth data transfers between devices, with maximum transfer rates of 40Gbps — on a plain USB-C connection, you won't get transfer rates this fast.

 If your workflow needs the fast transfer speeds or daisy-chaining capabilities of Thunderbolt 3, I would suggest the LG UltraFine 4K Display.
 It has two Thunderbolt 3 ports and an additional 3 USB-C ports, giving you a ton of space to plug in your favorite accessories.

-If you don't need the extra benefits that come with Thunderbolt 3, the LG 27UK850-W is one of the best USB-C monitors for Mac users around — I even use one myself.
+If you don't need the extra benefits that come with Thunderbolt 3, the LG 27UK850-W is one of thebest external monitors I have reviewed around — I even use one myself.
 It comes with USB-A and HDMI ports, has a fantastic looking display, and can even provide power for every MacBook except the 16-inch MacBook Pro, making it a solid choice for the majority of people.